Cash floods into property as investors seek alternative or safety

 Some figures are eye-watering.
 Asking prices from home-sellers in London rose 10 percent in a single month in October, prices in China are rising at their fastest rate in three years, and the German central bank has warned that apartments in big cities may be over-valued by as much as 20 percent.

-Meanwhile, the first bond backed by home-rental cash flows, a $300 million asset-backed security from private equity giant Blackstone (BX.N), has been given a triple-A credit rating.
+Meanwhile, the first bond backed by home-rental cash flows, a $300 million (187.9 million pounds) asset-backed security from private equity giant Blackstone (BX.N), has been given a triple-A credit rating.

 That means a bond backed by the rents from foreclosed properties in the United States that a private equity group bought up after the market crash is deemed as safe or safer an investment than bonds issued by the United States itself.